 1 dead in police-involved shooting

-SOUTHWEST MIAMI-DADE, Fla.
-(WSVN) -- Authorities are investigating a police-involved shooting that left one man dead overnight.
+MIAMI BEACH, Fla.
+(WSVN) -- Authorities are investigating multiple shootings that left one dead and several bystanders injured on South Beach.